JournalismAI/AutomatingVisuals/README.md

 ## Can this ... ?

 Probably not.
 Pull requests are welcome if you see something to improve, but the potential of this effort is limited.
-If you need something potentially more flexible, @thomaswilburn identified [Vercel's OG Image Generation](https://vercel.com/docs/concepts/functions/edge-functions/og-image-generation) as something potentially worth a look.
+If you need something potentially more flexible, [Thomas Wilburn](https://github.com/thomaswilburn) identified [Vercel's OG Image Generation](https://vercel.com/docs/concepts/functions/edge-functions/og-image-generation) as something potentially worth a look.

 ## Licensing ##